 - Children of the residing owners of the principle dwelling unit

-3410.
-Family Suite.
-A family suite is allowed as an accessory use, attached to a single family dwelling in R40, R80, FA, TR and LB zones including Cluster Developments, in accordance with the below listed (1-11) requirements.
+7.1 Family Suite.
+A family suite is allowed as an accessory use, attached to a single family dwelling in R40, F, TD, MF and VR districts including Cluster Developments, in accordance with the following requirements and by special permit of the Planning Board.
 Except as noted; these requirements are not subject to relief through a variance.

-(3) The family suite shall be contiguous with the single family dwelling with direct access or connected with a common closed entry.
+(D) The family suite shall be contiguous with the single-family dwelling with direct access or connected with a common closed entry.

-(5) Any structural addition of a family suite must meet all front, side and rear setbacks and lot coverage requirements for the zone unless variances are granted by the Tewksbury Zoning Board of Appeals in accordance with MGL § 40A
+(F) Any structural addition of a family suite must meet all front, side and rear setbacks and lot coverage requirements for the district unless variances are granted by the Tewksbury Zoning Board of Appeals in accordance with MGL § 40A § 10.

-(10) Only one Family Suite may be constructed onto any dwelling.
+(K) Only one Family Suite may be constructed in any dwelling.

-(13) Notwithstanding anything else contained in the Zoning By-Law to the contrary, if the owner, or a child of the owner, is disabled and requires assistance with Activities of Daily Living (ADLs) then the other dwelling unit may be occupied by a Personal Care Attendant (P.C.A.) who need not be related to the owner In such case, a letter from a licensed physician, verifying the disability and the need for assistance with ADLs is to be submitted to the Building Commissioner.
+(M) Notwithstanding anything else contained in the Zoning By-Law to the contrary, if the owner, or a child of the owner, is disabled and requires assistance with Activities of Daily Living (ADLs) the family suite may be occupied by a Personal Care Attendant (P.C.A.) who need not be related to the owner In such case, a letter from a licensed physician, verifying the disability and the need for assistance with ADLs is to be submitted to the Building Commissioner.